kugrinov/InfoInfrastructure/readme.md

 grid template is divided up into fractions (fr), pixels, or a combo

 Loose vs strict checks use a different amount of characters.
 Strict checks look at the data type, loose checks just see the content.
 So a number x and string x can be true in loose but false in strict

+If you combine a number and a string js will automatically convert it to a string.
+You can convert stringles to number with Number("") to make it behave properly

+Use const when assigning objects and {}